FAQS ABOUT DIP.

 What is DIP?

-Deonna Kelli Sayed launches a unique and timely conversation: Dialogue in Progress (DIP): Exchanges between NC Muslim and Jewish Neighbors.
+Deonna Kelli Sayed launches a unique and timely conversation: Dialogue in Progress (DIP): Exchanges between NC Muslim and Jewish Neighbors with PEN America and the PEN Across America initiative as co-sponsor.
 This project is in response rising anti-Semitism and Islamophobia in the United States, the complex relationship between identity and spirituality, and the increasing difficulty to have meaningful conversations around Israel-Palestine on campuses and in larger community spaces.
 DIP acknowledges that Muslim and Jewish residents in NC are essential to a healthy, vibrant civic culture.

-DIP invites NC based diverse Muslim and Jewish writers, artists, and community members to engage in conversation via letters, prose, poetry, fiction, visual art, photography, audio and/or video work to be included in an 8 ½ X 11 envelope (example: a self-contained project or something with a QR code that links to online multimedia) around the theme:
+DIP invites NC based diverse Muslim and Jewish writers, artists, and community members to engage in conversation via letters, prose, poetry, fiction, visual art, to be included in an 8 ½ X 11 envelope (example: a self-contained project or something with a QR code that links to online multimedia) around the theme:

 What I Wish You Knew About Me as a Muslim/Jew